hiowenluke/booms/README.md

 ## Performance

 Booms is extended from [gRPC-node](https://github.com/grpc/grpc-node).
-It is as fast as gRPC-node, much faster than socket.io-based RPC.
+It is as fast as gRPC-node, much faster than socket-based RPC framworks.
 (See [Benchmark](https://github.com/hiowenluke/benchmark-easy))

 ## Why